conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

 ## Overview of the Extension

-The Conan Extension for Visual Studio offers a seamless integration for managing C++ packages within your IDE, eliminating the need for external configuration or terminal commands.
-Here’s how to get started:
+The Conan Extension for Visual Studio offers seamless integration for managing C++ packages within your IDE, eliminating the need for external configuration or terminal commands.
+Here's how to get started:

 ### Installation